roycclu/react-native-fixed-header-scroll-view/README.md

 # react-native-sticky-header-footer-scroll-view
 A `<StickyHeaderFooterScrollView>` wrapper that

-- Takes a ScrollView-like component
+- Takes any component
 - Takes a header and/or a footer and makes it sticky
 - Works on iOS and Android

+## Renamed
+This projet has been renamed to react-native-sticky-header-footer-scroll-view.
+Please install using react-native-sticky-header-footer-scroll-view

 ## Add it to your project